hobbit-project/hobbit.examples/AI-winter-school-2024/README.md

-# SAIL Winter School 2024 – Evaluating Machine Learning
+# AI Winter School 2024 – Evaluating Machine Learning

-This directory contains is used for the [SAIL Winter School 2024](https://indico.uni-paderborn.de/event/62/).
+This directory contains is used for the [AI Winter School 2024](https://indico.uni-paderborn.de/event/62/).
 It comes with a pre-configured HOBBIT platform deployment for local development as well as a very basic benchmark and baseline system implementation for Java and Python, respectively.

 ## Scenario and Benchmark Design